coolcarly/coolcarly.github.io/blog/2024/June/sourdough-starter.md

 First, I weighed out my jar.
 Next, I measured 20 g of rye flour and 30 g of water and combined.
 The mixture was as viscous as a "thick pancake batter."
 The jar was covered with a breathable lid (in my case, paper towl) and left to sit at room temperature for 24 hours.
 Note here that the temperature will determine the speed at which the bacteria will grow.
 At the moment, it is winter so the temperatures will be max 20 °C.

 ## *Day 2, Saturday 15 June 2024*
 I repeated the process.
-I added 20 g of rye flour and 30 g of water, mixed to combine so it appeared as a "thick pancake batter", covered and let it sit at room temperature for 24 hours.
+I added 20g of rye flour and 30 g of water, mixed to combine so it appeared as a "thick pancake batter", covered and let it sit at room temperature for 24 hours.

 ## *Day 3, Sunday 16 June 2024*
 I repeated the process: 20 g of rye flour and 30 g of water, mixed to combine so it appeared as a "thick pancake batter", covered and let it sit at room temperature for 24 hours.
 At this stage, the starter was beginning to smell very sour, almost like our food bin/compost bin.